rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 This is Python's way of telling you that the `hello.py` script has an error in line 1.
 If you write something that does not conform to the proper syntax for Python code then you will get a `SyntaxError`.
 Python will do its best to figure out where the problem is and point to it with a `^` character.

-You will see many such error messages in your new life as a programmer, and it is important that you practice how to read them.
+You will see many such error messages in your new life as a programmer.
+So it is important that you practice reading them.
 At first, they will be hard to decipher, but once you get used to them, they will help you quickly identify where the problem is.
 If there is an error message that you do not understand the internet is your friend.
 Just paste the error message into Google's search field, and you will see that you are not the only one out there getting started on Python programming.
 It is okay if you do not know how to fix the problem right now, but it is essential to remember that these error messages are Pythons way of helping you understand what you did wrong.
-You are entering a world of pain if you do not try to read and understand them every time.

 #### Exercise
-Try to break your new shiny program and make it give an error message when you run it.
+Try to break your new shiny program and make it produce an error message when you run it.
 An easy way of doing this is to remove or change random characters from the program.
-If you run this (with a missing end quote):
+If you run this (with a missing end-parenthesis:

 ```python
 print("Hello world"